Skip to content

 Export

-Saves a single image to disk in PNG, JPEG, BMP, WebP, TIFF, or TGA format.
+Saves a single image to disk in PNG, JPEG, BMP, WebP, TIFF, or TGA format with filename token support.

 Export Image writes the connected image to a file on disk.
 Choose from six formats, each with its own compression options.
 PNG supports lossless compression with adjustable level.
 JPEG and lossy WebP have quality controls.
 TIFF supports multiple compression algorithms.